appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/fetch-and-filter-data-in-sql.md

 <dd>

-*Examples:* Create a query to fetch data from the database using `pageSize`, and `pageOffset` reference properties to implement pagination:
+*Example:* Create a query to fetch data from the database using `pageSize`, and `pageOffset` reference properties to implement pagination:

 ```sql